monakaibrahim-cmyk/monakaibrahim-cmyk/README.md

 # 💫 About Me:
-🔭 I’m currently working for work
+🔭 I’m currently looking for work

 # 💻 Tech Stack: